tatiematie/ror2-synergies/README.md

 **Phase 3** will implement survivor-item synergies into the display panel.
 Selecting an item will show survivors and skills that make good use of it.

 ## Contact
-Questions, comments, and suggestions are all welcome.
+Questions, comments, and suggestions are always welcome.
 You can reach me via email at [iamtatiematie@gmail.com](mailto:iamtatiematie@gmail.com) or on Discord, my username is **tatiematie#1523**.